 Unlike other apps where the filters can be garish and overpowering, VSCO’s presets are designed to emulate classic and modern analog films.
 Many of the filters feature a soft, slightly faded look that’s quickly become very popular on Instagram.

 The strength of every filter can be adjusted to suit your taste, and the app also features a number of highly-effective editing and adjustment tools for fine-tuning your image.

-VSCO is FREE on the App Store and comes with a basic collection of filters to get you started.
+VSCO is FREE on the App Store and comes with a basic collection of presets to get you started.
 You can then download additional preset bundles if you wish – some are free while others must be purchased.

 Learn how to use this app with our in-depth tutorial on VSCO shooting and editing.

 3. Filterstorm Neue

 - Masking tools for selective editing

 - Advanced tools such as curves, levels, tone map and channel mixer

 - Clone tool for removing and replacing objects

 Filterstorm Neue offers much of the editing control of more powerful desktop applications like Lightroom and Photoshop, but in a mobile-friendly format.